dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

 No late charge may be imposed more than once for the delinquency of the same payment.
 However, the imposition of a late charge on any delinquent payment shall not eliminate or supersede charges imposed on prior delinquent payments.

-No late charge may be imposed more than once for the delinquency of the same payment.
-However, the imposition of a late charge on any delinquent payment shall not eliminate or supersede charges imposed on prior delinquent payments.

 ##### Section 4.07 Enforcement of Assessments and Late Charges

 A delinquent regular or special assessment and any related late charges, reasonable costs of collection, and interest assessed in accordance with Section 4.08 of this Declaration, shall become a lien upon the Lot when a notice of delinquent assessment is duly recorded with the Utah County Recorder.